Busting Menopause Sleep Myths UK: Get Better Rest Now | John Chisholm Fitness Health

 • Sleep in light, breathable clothing.

-• Keep the room between 16-18°C for optimal sleep.
+• Keep the room around 18°C for optimal sleep.

 🔗 Check out this excellent resource from the Sleep Foundation’s expert guide to menopause and sleep